SMPTE/ris-osvp-metadata-camdkit/index.md

                   "minimum": 0.0
                 }
               },
-              "description": "Height and width of the active area of the camera sensor in microns ", "units": "millimeter"
+              "description": "Height and width of the active area of the camera sensor in microns", "units": "millimeter"
             },
             "activeSensorResolution": {